 - A Single Man by Christopher Isherwood: 50¢ / 50¢

-I bought this book not only because I loved the film but because it’s been hanging around in the world since 1964!
+- I bought A Single Man not only because I loved the film but because it’s been hanging around in the world since 1964!
 So cool!!

-I seriously picked this up to read the summary because of the fonts, colors, and graphics.
+- I seriously picked up Where Things Come Back to read the summary because of the fonts, colors, and graphics.
 Such a simple design but still beautiful.

 Here’s to happy book hunting!